 Bust of the protective goddess Selket, gilded

-She takes on her sisters Isis, Nephis and Neith of the dead.
-The four protective gods guard the shrine with the intestines of the mummified Tutankhamun.
-You should protect the pharaoh in the hereafter and ward off the dangers of him.
-The sculpture of the protective goddess Selket is one of the most wonderful creations of Amarna art.
-On her head she wears the scorpion as a symbol of magic and healing.
-Translated, her name means "those who let the throat breathe" - she is the goddess of people, but especially the king.
+She takes care of the dead along with her sisters Isis, Nephtis, and Neith.
+The four protective goddesses guarded the shrine containing the entrails of the mummified Tutankhamun.
+They were meant to protect the pharaoh in the afterlife and ward off dangers from him.
+The sculpture of the protective goddess Selket is one of the most magnificent creations of Amarna art.
+On her head, she wears the scorpion as a symbol of magic and healing.

-Contact Seller966xxxxx
+Contact Seller966XXXXX

 Buy Artwork